benijake/databricks-read-write-database-sp/README.md

 Create an Azure Key Vault in the same region
 ![azure-keyvault](./databricks/CreateKeyVault.png)

-Assign yourself and the Azure Databricks application the Key Vault Secrets Officer role.
+Assign yourself the [Key Vault Secrets Officer](https://learn.microsoft.com/en-us/azure/role-based-access-control/built-in-roles/security#key-vault-secrets-officer) role and the Azure Databricks application the [Key Vault Secrets User](https://learn.microsoft.com/en-us/azure/role-based-access-control/built-in-roles/security#key-vault-secrets-user) role.
 (Databricks will access the key vault referenced in your secrets scope using the Databricks application's own service principal, which is unique to your tenant.
 You might expect a Unity Catalog-enabled workspace to use the workspace's managed identity to connect to the key vault, but unfortunately that's not the case.)
 ![add-role](./databricks/AddKeyVaultRole.png)
 ![secrets-officer](./databricks/KVSecretsOfficerRole.png)
 ![azure-databricks](./databricks/AssignDatabricksAppRBAC.png)